Select this text to see the highlight effect

 Next Steps

 With the MVP finalized, the next phase involves user testing to gather feedback on the core features.
 By observing how clients and artists interact with the platform, we’ll identify areas for improvement and refine the experience.
-This feedback will guide future iterations, ensuring that additional features align with real user needs before expanding the design further.
+We will also start to work on the main dashboard and other pages.

 Next Steps

 With the MVP finalized, the next phase involves user testing to gather feedback on the core features.
 By observing how clients and artists interact with the platform, we’ll identify areas for improvement and refine the experience.
-This feedback will guide future iterations, ensuring that additional features align with real user needs before expanding the design further.
+We will also start to work on the main dashboard and other pages.

 Next Steps

 With the MVP finalized, the next phase involves user testing to gather feedback on the core features.
 By observing how clients and artists interact with the platform, we’ll identify areas for improvement and refine the experience.
-This feedback will guide future iterations, ensuring that additional features align with real user needs before expanding the design further.
+We will also start to work on the main dashboard and other pages.